jdcloudcom/en/documentation/Networking/Direct-Connection/Introduction/Core-Concepts.md

  ## Dynamic Route Design Description

-As a route gateway among multiple isolation networks (VPCs) of JD Cloud & AI or connected to user IDC from JD Cloud & AI, the Border Gateway provides static and BGP dynamic route capabilities, and supports the two-way transmission capability of route between VPC and Border Gateway and the dynamically announcing route capability via eBGP of Border Gateway and Gateway inside IDC to simplify the deployment of user business, so as to complete end-to-end route automatic update from VPC to IDC.
+As a route gateway among multiple isolation networks (VPCs) of JD Cloud & AI or connected to user IDC from JD Cloud & AI, the Border Gateway provides static and BGP dynamic route capabilities, and supports the two-way transmission capability of route between VPC and Border Gateway and the dynamically announcing route capability via EBGP of Border Gateway and Gateway inside IDC to simplify the deployment of user business, so as to complete end-to-end route automatic update from VPC to IDC.

 ### Route Transmission